Cross River State: Climate

-The state has many governors and administrators including Udoakaha J. Esuene, Paul Omu, Tunde Elegbede, Clement Isong, Donald Etiebet, Daniel Archibong, Ibim Princewill, Ernest Atta, Clement Ebri, Ibrahim Kefas, Gregory Agboneni, Umar Faoruk Ahmed, Christopher Osondu, Donald Duke, Liyel Imoke and Benedict Ayade.
-The Current Governor is Benedict Ayade, who was sworn into office on 29 May 2015.
-He was re-elected for a second term in office in 2019 under the platform of The People's Democratic Party.

 Demographics

 The State is composed of several ethnic groups, which include the Efik, the Ejagham, Yakurr, Bahumono, Bette, Yala, Igede, Ukelle and the Bekwarra among others.
 There are four major languages spoken in the state: English, the common language, Efik, Bekwarra, and Ejagham.
 The Efik language is widely spoken in Cross River State, especially in Calabar Municipality, Calabar South, Akpabuyo, Bakassi, Akampkpa, Biase, and Odukpani Local Government Areas.
-The Ejagham language is also widely spoken language in Cross River State.
+The Ejagham language is also a widely spoken language in Cross River State.